micmejia/bible-dump/AMPC/Acts/Acts 11.md

 When they heard this, they were quieted _and_ made no further objection.
-And they glorified God, saying, Then God has also granted to the Gentiles repentance [^c]unto [real] life [after resurrection].
+And they glorified God, saying, Then God has also granted to the Gentiles repentance unto [real] life [after resurrection].